2020 Retreat dates are set!

 RAINBOW RETREAT FOR LITTLES – Ogunquit, ME

-This second bereavement retreat will be more focused on families with children between 7-14 years old (not a requirement but programming will be focused on this age group).
-The past couple years we’ve noticed that pre-teens need special attention when it comes to grieving their sibling.
-We hope that beautiful relationships are forged on this weekend, between parents and between adolescents.
-We’ll offer a few healing activities each day and fun experiences in Ogunquit like go-carts, mini-golf, and beach time.
-Primarily, this will be a time to remember our child no longer with us, while feeling the warm sun and salt on our face and sand in our toes.
-If you lost a child to cancer and would like to attend with your remaining children, click here.
+This second bereavement retreat will be more focused on families with children between 8-17 years old (not a requirement but programming will be focused on this age group).
+The past couple years we’ve noticed that pre-teens and teens need special attention when it comes to grieving their sibling.
+We hope that beautiful relationships are forged on this weekend, among parents and adolescents.
+We’ll offer a few healing activities each day and fun experiences in Ogunquit like horseback riding, mini-golf/go-carts, and beach time.
+Primarily, this will be a time to remember the beloved child no longer with us, while feeling the warm sun and salt on our face and sand in our toes.
+If you lost a child to cancer and would like to attend with your surviving children, click here.

-This August bereavement retreat is the first one we are offering specifically for teens over 13 years old (not a requirement, but programming will be focused on this age group).
-Teens that lose a sibling often push back support from external sources.
-This is a time to bond with your teen on a family vacation that combines various types of therapy and fun activities.
+This August bereavement retreat is the first one we are offering to non-cancer families.
+We hope to bring parents and children together that have experienced the sudden loss of a young child.
+This is a time to bond with your family on a vacation that combines various types of group and individual therapies and fun outdoor activities.
 Ogunquit is a beautiful place to heal your hearts.
-We’ll get out into nature during the day, and spend evenings playing board games or reminiscing around a bonfire under the stars.
-If you would like to help your teens work through their grief a little better, please apply.
+We’ll get out into nature during the day, and spend evenings reminiscing around a bonfire under the stars.
+If you would like to help yourself and your family work through their grief a little better, please apply.

-Last year we created a retreat for parents that lost their only child.
-It was a very powerful weekend: all of them also struggled with fertility issues and wanted to conceive again.
-One family decided not to attend, because having another was out of the question.
+This weekend is for parents that lost their only child to cancer.
 It’s a really tough situation when you’re left childless after being a mother or father.
 We try to face each family’s situation with a most sensitive and compassionate heart.
 This retreat is meant to create hope, not necessarily hope for another child, but hope for finding joy again.
-This being such a fragile type of bereavement, we will keep parents aware of other applicant’s stories.
+We understand the fragility of only child loss.
+And we feel that coming together for a whole weekend is healing and powerful.
 In this way, we hope to bring together couples or single parents that can support each other.
 Join us.